 So, how to bargain when shopping in Ecuador, without causing offense?

 • Enjoy the experience to interact with locals

 • Walk away with a smile, even if you don’t reach a good deal

 • Haggle in taxis – instead, ask them to use their taxi meter

 • Be too aggressive in your price offers

 • Be rude or show frustration

 Tipping habits and expectations vary right across the world, even Europe and North America have vastly differing etiquettes that can easily walk the uninitiated directly into problems.
-In Ecuador tipping is actually quite simple, the basics are as follows:
+Ecuador customs for tipping are actually quite simple, the basics are as follows:

 • In most restaurants and cafes in the city, a 10% flat service fee is already added to the bill.
-This is supposed to be shared between the employees, but in many establishments, the servers never see that money, so you might consider leaving a little extra cash on the table, especially if the service was very good.
+While this is supposed to be shared between the employees, in many establishments the servers never see that money.
+So you might consider leaving a little extra cash on the table if the service was very good.

 • Tips are not expected by bar staff, hairdressers, taxi drivers, or most other services.